West Valley City, Utah: History

 Serial killer Ted Bundy was arrested in Granger on August 16, 1975, on a routine traffic stop.

 Geography

 According to the United States Census Bureau, the city has a total area of 35.5 square miles (91.8 km2), of which 35.4 square miles (91.7 km2) is land and 0.1 square miles (0.2 km2) (0.17%) is water.

-West Valley is located on the northwest side of the Salt Lake Valley between Salt Lake City on the north, South Salt Lake on the east, Magna Township on the west, and Taylorsville and Kearns Township on the south.
+West Valley is located on the northwest side of the Salt Lake Valley between Salt Lake City on the north, South Salt Lake on the east, Magna on the west, and Taylorsville and Kearns Township on the south.
 The Oquirrh Mountains loom over the city to the west, while the Jordan River marks the eastern boundary.